-The Poetry Center Book Award goes to Ashley Toliver, for Spectra (Coffee House Press)
+The Poetry Center Book Award goes to jayy dodd, for The Black Condition Ft.
+Narcissus (Nightboat Books).

-Poetry Center Book Award winner Ashley Toliver read her work, along with award judge Jason Bayani, followed by a conversation with one another and their audience, Thursday September 17, 2020.
+Poetry Center Book Award winner jayy dodd read her work, along with award judge Lourdes Figueroa, followed by a conversation with one another and emcee Tatiana Luboviski-Acosta, on October 28, 2021.

 The Poetry Center at San Francisco State University seeks submissions for the annual Poetry Center Book Award.

 - Entrees for 2021 copyright books will be accepted from JULY 1, 2021 thru JANUARY 31, 2022.